delphic-digital/Skeletor/README.md

  - `npm run test` (_Note this will require some global installs, trying to keep the critical path a little lighter for you._) `npm i -g ava pwmetrics`
  - You might also want to remove ./src/scss/future from production projects.
 It's a place where only our dreams can fly.

+## Static markup

+Currently set up with [pug](https://pugjs.org) (Jade rebranded) in ./src/_pug.
+Compiles to ./dist/_markup.

+ - TODO: serve markup from browsersync & point pa11y there.
+ - TODO: add ssi for personal choice & a toggle to switch between.
+At least until one wins out.
+Old vs New.

 ## General

 Configuration options in ./skeletor.config.js